YugabyteDB-Samples/geo-distributed-messenger/README.md

-# Geo-Distributed Messenger With YugabyteDB
+# Geo-Distributed Messenger With YugabyteDB and Kong Gateway

 This a sample geo-distributed messenger that runs on YugabyteDB database, Kong Gateway, Spring Boot, Vaadin, MinIO and several cloud services.